railsuser2014/openobject-doc-book-en/source/developer/1_1_Introduction/3_configuration.rst

 .. topic:: form section

         :autosave:
-            Will the client automatically save the change you made to a record
+            The client will automatically save the change you made to a record

 .. topic:: printer section